At SMFA, we value students who come from a variety of educational and experiential backgrounds.

 Extracurricular Activities.
 Use this section to tell us about any extracurricular involvement.
 In addition, SMFA at Tufts seeks students who are engaged in art-making; share the ways in which you share your work with the world or access opportunities to try new media.
 If you have shown your work in your school or at a local gallery, taken continuing education classes, or participated in an artist residency program, tell us about it.

 Tufts Writing Supplement.
-All applicants to Tufts must respond to three supplemental prompts.
-For BFA and Combined Degree BFA + BA/BS applicants, the third prompt will ask you to reflect specifically on your art practice.
+All applicants to Tufts must respond to two supplemental prompts.
+For BFA and Combined Degree BFA + BA/BS applicants, the second prompt will ask you to reflect specifically on your art practice.
 If you want to get a head start on your supplemental responses, you can view all Essay Questions on the Tufts Undergraduate Admissions site.

 All secondary school transcripts.